matrixorigin/mo_ctl_standalone/README.md

 # What it is
-mo_ctl tool is a tool designed to help you easily manage your standalone MatrixOne server, such as deploying, starting, stopping, connect and much more administrations for you to discover!
+`mo_ctl` tool is a tool designed to help you easily manage your standalone MatrixOne server, such as deploying, starting, stopping, connect and much more fun admin operations for you to discover!

 # How to get it
 Depending on whether your machine has access to the Internet or not, choose one of the ways to get this tool.
 Please remember to run the commands as root or a user with sudo privileges (adding `sudo` to each command is also required too).